Clouddoggo/flutter-alarm/README.md

 2. Delete an alarm.
 3. Insistent notification.

-   - Device will keep vibrating and sounding off (if not on mute).
+   - Device will keep vibrating and ringing.
    - Upon clicking on the notification, user will be directed to a page that plays the ringing on loop until the password is entered correctly.
-Vibration also carries on until the password is entered correctly.
+Vibration is persistent  until the password is entered correctly.

 4. Edit an alarm.
 5. Checks for password 'strength'.
 Passwords must contain at least 1 uppercase letter, 1 lowercase letter, 1 digit and 1 special character.